walmeidadf/crewNER/README.md

 ## Future Directions
 - Expand the system to support additional NER tasks and entity types.
 - Experiment with alternative LLMs for cost efficiency and performance improvements.
 - Benchmark multi-agent architectures for clinical NLP tasks to evaluate scalability and real-world applicability.

 ## Contributing
 Contributions and ideas are welcome!
 Feel free to open issues or submit pull requests to help improve the project.

----

-Se precisar de ajustes ou de seções adicionais, como "Como executar" ou "Exemplos de uso", me avise!